 During our cycling adventure we visited ancient remains that can be directly linked to Hannibal himself and other remnants that are evidence of a Carthaginian presence.

-We weren't expecting anything too spectacular.
+In my spare time, I often work part-time and write a historical essay about archaeological excavations for a BestWritingService.com company and therefore I knew the history of this place and we weren't expecting anything too spectacular.
 The Romans virtually wiped the Carthaginians off the map after defeating them in the Third Punic War (149-146 B.C).
 The Carthaginian capital, Carthage, was systematically demolished and its cultural heritage was burnt, stolen or auctioned off.

 The Romans couldn't destroy everything.
 One day perhaps someone will discover the remains of a Carthaginian soldier or an elephant in the Alps, where ice and the remoteness of the mountains might have preserved them for posterity.
 Until then, this is what we encountered on our trip that was built by Hannibal, by contemporary Carthaginians or inspired by his presence...